 The health, safety, and well-being of our clients and their families is always our top priority.
 We continue to closely monitor information about the virus as it is released by reputable public health organizations like the Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO).
 We are committed to providing best practices for prevention and the most up-to-date information available.

-At this time, it is important to consider the continuation of taking measures to limit your exposure to your community, as well as learning about and implementing heightened hygiene protocols that can reduce your risk of contracting the Coronavirus and other infectious diseases.
+At this time, it is essential to consider taking measures that may limit your exposure to your community, as well as learning about and implementing heightened hygiene protocols that can reduce your risk of contracting the Coronavirus and other infectious diseases.
 The current stance being taken towards prevention and protection has moved from a state of awareness to one of caution as more cases have been identified globally as well as within the United States.

 To support those senior citizens and people with weakened immune systems, our caregivers can provide necessary assistance with the Activities of Daily Living in the comfort and relative safety of your own home.
 SYNERGY HomeCare has increased training and awareness within our offices across the country regarding current best practices for preventing the contraction and transmission of community spread pathogens.
 We take every situation seriously and are actively working with our staff and the available resources distributed by certain government agencies to improve the quality of service we can provide at this time.